Icebreakers & Mixer Activities

 Would You Rather

 Questions may range from silly trivia to more serious content.
-On the way you might find out some interesting things about your young people!
-Place a line of tape down the centre of the room.
+On the way, you might find out some interesting things about your young people!
+Place a line of tape down the center of the room.
 Ask the group to straddle the tape.
 When asked 'Would you rather?’ they have to jump to the left or right as indicated by the leader.
 Don't forget to encourage your adult helpers to join in too!
 I've included 20 starter questions, just add your own and let the fun begin.

 Would you rather..?